 10 High-paying jobs that Do Not Require a College Degree

-If you need a high-paying job but do not have a college degree, here are some 10 high-paying jobs that do not require a college degree.
+If you need a high-paying job, but do not have a college degree, here are some 10 high-paying jobs that do not require a college degree.

-These new kinds of jobs, also referred to as “middle-skill jobs,” are those that emphasize skills over education and work experience.
+These new kinds of jobs also referred to as “middle-skill jobs”, are those that emphasize skills over education and work experience.
 They require certain hard skills but do not necessarily require a four-year college degree (or an extensive work history).
-Skills for these new-collar jobs can be acquired through vocational training, a certificate program, an apprenticeship, or a two-year degree program.
+Skills for these new-collar jobs through vocational training, a certificate program, an apprenticeship, or a two-year degree program.10 High-paying jobs that Do Not Require a College Degree

-Top 10 High-Paying Jobs That Do Not Require a College Degree
+Top 10 High-paying jobs that Do Not Require a College Degree

 Database Manager